-New Offer!
 Earn 100k bonus points after you spend $15,000 on purchases in the first 3 months from account opening.
 That's $1,000 cash back or $1,250 toward travel when redeemed through Chase Ultimate Rewards®.
-You’ll also earn 3x points on travel, shipping purchases, internet, cable and phone services, and advertising purchases with social media sites and search engines in addition to 1 point per $1 spent on all other purchases.
+Earn 3 points per $1 on the first $150,000 spent on travel and select business categories each account anniversary year.
+Earn 1 point per $1 on all other purchases.
 Points are worth 25% more when you redeem for travel through Chase Ultimate Rewards®.

 Since these points belong in the Chase Ultimate Rewards® program, you can use them in multiple ways.
 Not only can you redeem them for travel booked through the Chase Ultimate Rewards® portal, but you can transfer them 1:1 to Chase transfer partners.
 You can also use them for gift cards or statement credits.

 Capital One Spark Miles for Business

 If you’re an investor and business owner who doesn’t want to keep track of specific rewards programs, you should also consider the Capital One Spark Miles for Business.
 This card lets you earn unlimited 2X miles per dollar on every purchase, everywhere, no limits or category restrictions, and miles won't expire for the life of the account.
 On the redemption side, your best bet is cashing in your points for any travel expense you want at a rate of one cent per point.
 However, you can also redeem your points for statement credits or gift cards.

-Earn a one-time bonus of 50,000 miles – equal to $500 in travel – once you spend $4,500 in the first 3 months from account opening.
+Earn a one-time bonus of 50,000 miles – equal to $500 in travel – once you spend $4,500 on purchases within the first 3 months from account opening.
 The $95 annual fee is also waived the first year, making this a stellar card option for someone who wants to try out their new card’s benefits for a year for free.
 Finally, there are no foreign transaction fees with this card and the miles you can earn are unlimited.

 The Bottom Line